aws/aws-application-networking-k8s/docs/configure/environment.md

 ---

+#### `CLUSTER_NAME`

+Type: string

+Default: Inferred from IMDS metadata

+A unique name to identify a cluster.
+This will be used in AWS resource tags to record ownership.

+---

 #### `CLUSTER_VPC_ID`

 Type: string

-Default: ""
+Default: Inferred from IMDS metadata

-When running AWS Gateway API Controller outside the Kubernetes Cluster, this specify the VPC of the cluster.
+When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the VPC of the cluster.

 ---